-PCMM was birthed from a desire to help children have the best possible lifestyle.
-The founder has a passion for teaching children that good character traits are a “must” in order to live a life that is worthwhile in this time period of unrest and uncertainty.
+PCMM was birthed from a desire to help people have the best possible lifestyle.
+The founder has a passion for teaching people that good character traits are a “must” in order to live a life that is worthwhile in this time period of unrest and uncertainty.

-Precious Children’s Mobile Mission’s main objective is to empower disadvantaged or low-income kids, to interact confidently with the world, by teaching them financial knowledge based on Biblical principles to provide them the courage to dream, the faith to believe and the confidence to achieve.
+Precious Children’s Mobile Mission’s main objective is to empower disadvantaged or low-income people, to interact confidently with the world, by teaching them financial knowledge to provide them the courage to dream, the faith to believe and the confidence to achieve.

 BOARD OF DIRECTORS

-Dr. Jennifer K. Young Wallace, Ph.D., serves as Vice President.
-She travels throughout abroad, speaking at numerous spiritual and professional engagements.
+Jennifer K. Young Wallace, Ph.D., serves as Vice President.
+She travels abroad, speaking at numerous spiritual and professional engagements.
 She has been the keynote speaker for numerous local and state organizations.

-She is a member of Word and Worship Church on Hanging Moss, where she serves as Chairwoman of the Women’s Ministry.
+Dr. Wallace is a member of Word and Worship Church on Hanging Moss, where she serves as Chairwoman of the Women’s Ministry.
 She is married to Michael A. Wallace.
 She is the daughter of Mr. Learnear and Mrs. Mattie L. Young of Cruger, Mississippi.
-Overall, Dr. Wallace is thankful that God has given her a Spirit of giving, serving, and sharing.
+Overall, Dr. Wallace is thankful that God has given her a spirit of giving, serving, and sharing.